Ahonkhai/concept-website/README.md

 # concept-website
-Just making a cocept for a chat website 🍎🍎🍎
+Just making a concept for a chat website 🍎🍎🍎